This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Powdered Monk Fruit Allulose Blend – This is what I used in the recipe.
 The reason it works best is it dissolves just like regular sugar, and doesn’t have an aftertaste or cooling effect.
 (Crystallized monk fruit allulose blend should work just fine as well, the powdered just dissolves a little faster.)

 - Powdered Allulose – This will work the same way as the above, but it’s less sweet, so you’ll need about 33% more of it.
-Refer to my keto sweetener guide for converting the amount.
+Refer to my sweetener conversion chart for determining the amount.

 - Other Liquid Sweeteners – You can get the recommended sweeteners at the links above, but if you can’t get them in your country, you can also use another liquid sweetener, since these won’t have the dissolving issue.
 Unfortunately, in my experience, most of these have an aftertaste.